 Conveniently located and accessible community services and facilities are critical to the success of Markham's programs and service delivery.
-The availability of community services will be assessed as part of the development planning for new mixed-use neighbourhoods and intensification areas to identify the range of community services and facilities to be provided in these areas.
+The availability of community services will be assessed as part of the development planning for new mixed-use neighbourhoods and intensification areas to ensure a full range of community services and facilities are available and accessible to residents in these areas.